-Most of the time, dealing with Workspace ONE Intelligence is fun!
+Most of the time, dealing with is fun!
 It offers deep insights, analytics, and automation for your entire digital workspace deployment, empowering your organization to transform from reactive to proactive IT, improve digital employee experience, strengthen security risk compliance, and optimize IT operations.
 But due to the flexibility of Intelligence and wide range of options, sometimes organizations don’t know where to start.
 Today, I will share three tips and tricks for Workspace ONE Intelligence that will elevate your experience from good to great!

 Tip 1: Use App Install Status Not True vs False to retrieve devices missing an app

 It is quite common for an IT admin to identify devices that don’t have a certain app installed.
 Let us assume you pushed the Slack app to your iOS devices last week and want to know how many devices still haven’t installed it yet.
 Figure 1 shows a filter that many IT admins would build.